Roosterbear/tips/hk.md

 __run PowerView__ <br/>

-AV by default has a Hash signature, we have to edit the file: <br/>
+AV's by default has a Hash signature, we have to edit the file to skip them: <br/>

 * From Kali Linux: